 Best BuddiesClub Advisors: Holly Leblanc and Crystal Lupinski

 Description: The Ashland High School chapter of Best Buddies is a nonprofit organization dedicated to establishing lifelong friendships for people with and without disabilities.
-Our club creates one-on-one and group friendships while serving our community.Meets: Room B104 - One Wednesday a month
+Our club creates one-on-one and group friendships while serving our community.Meets: One Wednesday a month at 3:00pm in Room B104

 Breaking the BarriersClub Advisor: Caroline Bradley